Spratm-Asleaf/DRSE-Outlier/README.md

+> Files/codes here are allowed to be edited, distributed, and re-used for any academic/teaching purpose without any warranty.
+However, you are strongly suggested sharing your codes with publics if you are planning to use codes here.
+Let's work together to guarantee the reproducibilty of experiments and the verifiability of claims in publications.
+We believe that this is meaningful to facilitate future research of the signal processing community.

 > @Author: WANG Shixiong (Email: <s.wang@u.nus.edu>; <wsx.gugo@gmail.com>)

 > @Affiliate: Department of Industrial Systems Engineering and Management, National University of Singapore